2018–19 Indiana Hoosiers men's basketball team: Recruiting class

 With the commitment of Romeo Langford on April 30, 2018, not only did Archie Miller recruit his first 5-star player, he also landed IU's first Indiana Mr. Basketball since Cody Zeller in 2011.
-In addition, he also signed two other finalists for the award in Rob Phinisee and Damezi Anderson.
-Miller rounded out the incoming class with the second best player from Ohio in Jerome Hunter, as well as another 4-star in Jake Forrester from Pennsylvania; this group of high school seniors comprised a Top 10 2018 recruiting class.
-Within the state of Indiana, there was a total of four 5- and 4-star 2018 recruits, 3 of whom committed to Indiana.
+He also signed two other finalists for the award, Rob Phinisee and Damezi Anderson.
+Miller rounded out the incoming class with the second best player from Ohio in Jerome Hunter, as well as another 4-star, Jake Forrester from Pennsylvania; this group of high school seniors comprised a Top 10 2018 recruiting class.
+Within the state of Indiana, there was a total of four 5- and 4-star 2018 recruits, three of whom committed to Indiana.
 The last addition to the team roster was made on May 3, 2018, when graduate transfer Evan Fitzner of Saint Mary's College claimed the final scholarship available.